kodiua/angular-styleguide-es6/README.md

 This is an ES2015/ES6 fork of the popular Angular Style Guide by John Papa.
 It is intended for use with the generator-gulp-angular and Babel, and things that do not apply in that circumstance have been removed.

+Please be advised that all examples will not be copy/paste working examples.
+In instances where classes are imported, it is expected that the imported class was defined correctly, in another file, and imported in.

 ## Table of Contents

   1. [Single Responsibility](#single-responsibility)